haiyun508/Data-Storage-and-Retrieval-from-SQL-Database/README.md

-# SQLAlchemy Homework - Surfs Up!
+# Surfs Up!-SQLAlchemy

 ### Summary

-With the use of Python and SQLAlchemy, i did basic climate analysis and data exploration of hawaii climate database.
+With the use of Python and SQLAlchemy, i did basic climate analysis and data exploration of hawaii climate database with 19551 rows of data.
 All of the analysis is completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

-* Use SQLAlchemy `create_engine` to connect to your sqlite database.

-* Use SQLAlchemy `automap_base()` to reflect your tables into classes and save a reference to those classes called `Station` and `Measurement`.

-* Link Python to the database by creating an SQLAlchemy session.

 ### Precipitation Analysis

-* Find the most recent date in the data set.

-* Using this date, retrieve the last 12 months of precipitation data by querying the 12 preceding months of data.
+I retrieved the last 12 months of precipitation data, plot the results and print the summary statistics.

-* Load the query results into a Pandas DataFrame and set the index to the date column.

-* Sort the DataFrame values by `date`.

-* Plot the results using the DataFrame `plot` method.

   ![precipitation](images/precipitation.png)

-* Use Pandas to print the summary statistics for the precipitation data.

 ### Station Analysis